Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Evaluation and Discussion

 \subsection{Further Experiments}

+A reasonable question at this point is whether or not our method translates to different kinds of input data.
 Since the majority of related work utilizes knitted sensors not primarily as \textit{force} sensors but rather as \textit{strain} sensors, we ran our recordings of actuator offset through the same pipeline to see if our technique also translates to this objective.
 As mentioned above, $d$ also drifts over time which may be the initial cause of this long-term drifting effect, since $G$ does not considerably drift relative to $d$, however both trends still differ significantly, with initial $r^2$-scores between 0.260 and 0.319 (PES), as well as 0.337 and 0.490 (Lycra).
 Using our unmodified processing pipeline as presented in Figure \ref{fig:ann}, we were able to boost those scores up to 0.699 (PES), and 0.669 (Lycra) for the test sets (further details can be found in the supplement).
 This implies that our method works exceptionally not only for force as a main metric.